theopposablethumb/tic-tac-toe/README.md

 I built this simple game using React Hooks.

-State and functionality is managed from a single container file.
+State and functionality is managed from a container file.
+Containers represent pages, while components represent stateless parts of the application.
 Typically I would use a container to call and manage data from a backend, and to manage state.
 Smaller components are typically designed to be reusable.

 I used a helper file to store and import the function that creates the winner